cdepillabout/evil-nix/README.md

-Your coworker will likely start sputtering about sandboxes, unsafe hash functions, build purity, composability, etc.  However, you can safely ignore them, and rest assured in your current build system's mismatch of Makefiles, Bash scripts, YAML files, and containers.
+Your coworker will likely start sputtering about sandboxes, unsafe hash functions, build purity, composability, etc.  However, you can safely ignore them, and rest assured in your current build system's mishmash of Makefiles, Bash scripts, YAML files, and containers.

-If they still won't take the hint, suggest to them that they should learn a _real_ build tool, like _Docker_.
+If your coworker still won't take the hint, suggest to them that they should learn a _real_ build tool, like _Docker_.

 ## FAQ